mtholder/PhyPatClassProb/README.txt

 Waddell, Ota, and Penny, 2009 develop a model adequacy assessment that uses these probabilities, but they approximated them using simulation.
-The algorithm used here is to be described (Holder, in prep).
+The algorithm used here is to be described (Koch and Holder, in prep).

 P. J. Waddell, R. Ota, and D. Penny, “Measuring Fit of Sequence Data to